Protection Paladin Mythic+ Guide

 - Both Lightsmith and Templar are very competitive choices.
 The new tier set has more synergies with Templar and it outperforms Lightsmith on big AOE.
 Therefore, for Mythic+ as Protection Paladin we recommend Templar.

-- Essentially, you want to cast Eye of Tyr off cooldown and use Hammer of Light off cooldown as well.
+- You should cast Eye of Tyr and then use Hammer of Light on cooldown.
 This changes Eye of Tyr to be more of an offensive spell.

-- Shake the Heavens causes you to bring down a Empyrean Hammer on a nearby target every 2 seconds, for 8 seconds after casting Hammer of Light.
+- Shake the Heavens triggers an Empyrean Hammer on a nearby target every 2 seconds, for 8 seconds after using Hammer of Light.

-- Shake the Heavens gets extended by 1 second every time you cast a Blessed Hammer / Hammer of the Righteous, Hammer of Wrath and Judgment.
+- Higher Calling extends Shake the Heavens by 1 second every time you cast:

 - Hammerfall causes your Shield of the Righteous and Word of Glory to call down an Empyrean Hammer on a nearby target.
 While Shake the Heavens is active, this effect calls down an additional Empyrean Hammer.